jensandresen/togglr/README.md

 <pre>http://your-application-url?EnableFeature=Sample</pre>

 A request to the url above will temporarily enable the "Sample" feature toggle.
-You can the send that link to reviewers/approvers/etc.
+You can then send that link to reviewers/approvers/etc.

 And remember - you can seperate the identifiers by a comma like this: